 Improve Maintenance Scheduling with these 4 Tips

 Maintenance scheduling is a key element to the overall success of any organization.
-Companies are commonly not performing maintenance planning and scheduling effectively and thus are negatively impacting work effectiveness, wrench time, equipment uptime, equipment reliability, and production throughput.
+Companies that are not performing maintenance planning and scheduling effectively are negatively impacting work effectiveness, wrench time, equipment uptime, equipment reliability, and production throughput.

 In the perfect world, craftsperson productivity would be at 100% all the time.
 In reality, craft time is often wasted during an average day on things such as: